antonyjeyanthhub/ai-102-azure-data-engineer/6-implement-natural-lang-processiong-solutions.md

 ## Speech to speech
 * Azure AI Speech Service
+* Tools
+   - Translator API
+   - Speech SDK
+   - Speech CLI
+   - Speech Studio

 # Implement/Manage Lang Understanding Model using AI Lang
+* CLU can be used to Train, evaluate, deploy and test a custom NLP understanding model
+* Optimize the model

 # Q-Answering Solution using AI Lang
+* Create a multi-turn conversation - can be used to connect q & a pairs
+* Create alternate phrasing (different forms of same qns)
+* Add chit-chat to knowledge base
+* Can also create multi language q & a solution